Corps of Engineers begins dredging St. Joseph Harbor

-The U.S. Army Corps of Engineers (USACE), Detroit District will begin dredging St. Joseph Harbor this week, Aug.
-1, 2024.
-The Lake Michigan shoreline in St. Joseph is seen in this 2023 image of dredging placement.
-(U.S. Army Corps of Engineers photo)
+The U.S. Army Corps of Engineers (USACE), Detroit District will begin dredging 29,500 cubic yards of shoaling near the entrance to St. Joseph Harbor this week and conclude in late August.

+USACE maintains about 1.5 miles of federal navigation channel to a depth of up to 21 feet in the harbor entrance and river channel, as well as 18 feet in the turning basin.
+About 40,000 cubic yards of shoaling have been removed annually from the mouth of the St. Joseph River, which allows access for the U.S. Coast Guard and larger commercial vessels.

+The King Company, of Holland, Mich., is contracted to complete the $693,000 project funded from the 2024 Fiscal Year President’s Budget (PBUD).

 |Date Taken: